 Rising cost of employee benefits.

-Continuing regional decline in enrollment.
+Continuing regional and local decline in enrollment.

 Long-Range Planning

 The Norwich School Board is engaged in a long-range planning process that will develop a three- to five-year Long-Range Plan to look at educational goals and ensure that students have an excellent education that meets the future needs of society.
 This plan will deal with such concerns as maintaining high academic standards, an excellent faculty, appropriate building space for an outstanding curriculum, a commitment to the growth and development of the individual student, a positive attitude toward change, and a sound financial management program.